 The majority of recruitment scholarships awarded by the Honors College are awarded to students who are part of the William Aiken Fellows Society.
 The William Aiken Fellows Society is a group of highly capable students who have the potential for success in the pursuit of national and international opportunities reserved for top scholars.
 William Aiken Fellows work closely with the Dean and Associate Dean of the Honors College and with the Office of Nationally Competitive Awards to develop an academic and professional portfolio to position themselves to be strong candidates as they apply for competitive graduate school and professional opportunities.
 There is no separate application for merit scholarships associated with the William Aiken Fellows Society.
 Students are invited to an interview weekend based upon the strength of their application and other required materials.
 November 1st is the preferred application deadline to be considered for invitation to the Honors College Interview Weekend; however, all prospective students who have submitted their application and all other required materials by December 1st will be considered for invitation.

+Students who aren't invited to the Honors College Interview Weekend may still be eligible for a number of different merit scholarships from the College of Charleston.
 For more information on other scholarship opportunities, please visit the Office of Financial Aid website.

 Honors College Named Scholarships